corinnastrada/data_visualization_wellbeing/README.md

-We generated a violin plot using variuos python libraries (such as matplotlyb) in order to answer to a specific research question.
+Violin plot generated using matplotlyb, seaborn, and numpy to answer to the question "Is the score regarding the post-operatory mental well-being of the patients dependent on the variable 'Natural light'?"

+"